-Have you ever found yourself driving behind a person who seems not to be in control of the car?
-Or someone who drives erratically?
-According to the NHTSA (National Highway Traffic Safety Administration), 28 people die every day in the United States due to accidents caused by drivers who are intoxicated.
-This equates to around 10,000 people a year!
+Have you ever found yourself driving behind a person who appears to be out of control of their vehicle?
+Or behind someone who is driving erratically?
+According to the NHTSA (National Highway Traffic Safety Administration), 28 people die every day in the United States due to accidents caused by drunk drivers.
+This equates to about 10,000 people a year!

-Alcohol, like drugs, significantly reduces people’s ability to drive, react on time, and use good judgment.
+Alcohol, like drugs, significantly impairs a person’s ability to drive, react in time, and use good judgment.

-If you ever find yourself driving your car behind a driver who does not appear to be in their right mind, you can drive defensively to protect yourself from an accident and an unfortunate situation.
+If you ever find yourself driving behind a driver who doesn’t seem to be in his right mind, you can drive defensively to protect yourself from an accident and an unfortunate situation.
 Here are some tips:

 – Under no circumstances try to stop a drunk driver.
-Approaching him will only put you in a vulnerable situation where you will be a perfect target, either for a shock or an attack.
+Getting close to him will only put you in a vulnerable situation where you will be a perfect target, either for a shock or an attack.
 Leave everything to the police and don’t risk yourself or your family.

 – Call 911 as soon as you can and report the situation.
-You will need to provide your location and as much detail as possible about the other car, including the license plate number if you had a chance to see it.
+You’ll need to provide your location and as much detail as possible about the other car, including color and model, plus the license plate number if you’ve had a chance to see it.

-– Avoid driving very late at night or in the early morning.
-A person can drink alcohol at any time of the day; However, we know that many people go out at night to have fun and consume alcoholic beverages.
+– Avoid driving very late at night or very early in the morning.
+A person can drink alcohol at any time of the day.
+However, we know that many people go out at night to party and use alcohol and/or drugs.
 If you don’t have to go out, try not to.

-– If for any reason you decide to follow the drunk driver to assist the police, try to do so while maintaining a reasonable distance, do not try to pass him.
-Even if your intentions are good, do not ignore the traffic signs, nor the speed limits.
+– If for some reason you decide to follow the drunk driver to help the police, try to do so keeping a reasonable distance, do not try to overtake him.
+Even if your intentions are good, don’t ignore traffic signs or speed limits.

-- Be alert to other drivers around you.
+– If possible, alert other drivers around you.

 If you need legal help for being involved in an accident caused by a situation like this, contact the Vaziri law firm.
 Our attorneys will help you review your case, and we will help you get justice.
 Call us today!